thtrieu/thtrieu.github.io/_posts/2022-07-01-death-meditation.md

 The modern world is full of such distractions.
 Today, social media is the number one culprit, taking advantage of my biochemistry and poisoned my thoughts to that of a drunk and addicted animal.

-I have now lost count of the long streaks of dopamine binge that had unfortunately stole away months of my life.
+I have now lost count of the long streaks of dopamine binge that I had unfortunately spent months of my life on.
 Years even?
-Those empty days are forever gone.
+Those meaningless hours are forever gone.

 ## **Human and animals**